-- The main purpose of Amprolium is to block thiamine uptake.
+- The main purpose of the Amprolium is to block thiamine uptake.
 Thiamine is needed in all living things in order to grow and remain healthy.
-In a few young chickens, it was observed that thiamine deficiency led to the “splay leg” condition.
+In a few young chickens, it was observed that thiamine deficiency led to the “splay leg” condition

-- Traces of medicine can find their way into human food.
+- Traces of medicine can find their way into the human food

-- Extensive use of antibiotics has resulted in the growth of pathogens which are resistant to antibiotics.
+- Extensive use of antibiotics has resulted in the growth of pathogens that are resistant to antibiotics

-- Also, medicated feed is not a treatment if an outbreak of coccidiosis occurs.
-It can only be used as a prevention.
+- Also, medicated feed is not treatment if an outbreak of coccidiosis occurs.
+It can only be used as prevention

 Experts suggest that sunshine, good food, and a natural environment are the best medicines for chickens.
 If, however, you need to use medicated feed, check the labels and instructions on the feed before using them.

 3. Homemade Feed